 Which Treatment Is Right for You?

-While the decision on a spider vein removal treatment will ultimately be made between you and your doctor, there are a few indicators that one treatment may be a better choice than others.
+While the decision on a spider veins treatment will ultimately be made between you and your doctor, there are a few indicators that one treatment may be a better choice than others.

 Sclerotherapy is minimally invasive and is considered very safe and effective.
 It can be used to treat spider veins as well as larger varicose veins, and it is most commonly used to treat abnormalities on the legs.
 Ablation is an excellent choice for larger, more complex venous abnormalities.